 - Section 5: Sharing, Reporting, Using, and Learning from an Evaluation

-- Brief narrative to introduce the general requirements and important considerations
+- Brief narrative introduces the general requirements and important considerations.

 - Sub-thematic areas are listed on the left-hand side and go more in-depth into specific areas or processes.

-- Core resources that (1) Sub-thematic areas are listed on the left-hand side and go more in-depth into specific areas or processes. provide further guidance on specific requirements and processes; (2) describe best practices; and (3) offer templates and other tools.
+- Core resources (1) provide further guidance on specific requirements and processes; (2) describe best practices; and (3) offer templates and other tools.

 A few resources and additional links are available only to USAID staff.
 These are indicated by a designation of USAID only.